sotayamashita/ADVTrustStore/README.md

+# The text added after the fork is written on the [wiki](https://github.com/sotayamashita/ADVTrustStore/wiki) side.

 What is ADVTrustStore
 =====================

 ADVTrustStore is a simple management script to import/list/remove CA certificates to the iOS simulator.

 Importing CA certificates is not directly supported in the iOS simulator.

 Custom CA certificates are stored in a file named TrustStore.sqlite3 in both the physical device and the iOS simulator.
 Some scripts are available to import a CA certificate to the iOS simulator but they work only for version lower than 5.0.

 Without this tool, the common method to add CA certificates to the iOS simulator 5.0 and above was to import it on a physical device, then extract the TrustStore.sqlite3 file from a device backup then copy the relevant records to the to the version in iOS simulator.

 ADVTrustStore works with all versions from 5.0 to the current 6.1 version.
 In addition to